Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 • Breach prevention: Monitor for leaked credentials and corporate data

-• General threat analysis: Process large volumes of threat intelligence
+• Broad threat analysis: Process large volumes of threat intelligence

-• Product integration: Enhance existing security tools with threat feeds
+• Product integration: Add threat feeds to your existing security tools

 • Consulting support: Get threat intelligence with professional services